by Brian Tomasik

 Check your moles every so often.
 "Everyone should check their moles, at least every 3 months.
 But if you have developed new moles or have a close relative with a history of melanoma, you should examine your body once a month." (source) Because I have so many moles, I see a dermatologist annually to take records of how my moles look.
 I had a few of the most worrisome moles removed.

-(males only) Check testicles for bumps every so often.
+(for men) Check testicles for bumps every so often.

 Around the house